postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-adding_and_verifying_custom_domains.md

 ### Verify Domain

-After adding the records in the DNS provider's console, return to the Postman web view.
-Check the box confirming that the TXT and CNAME records have been added, and then hit **Verify Domain**.
-A green message will confirm that the custom domain has been verified.
+To verify a domain, check the box to confirm you added the TXT and CNAME records, and then click the Verify Domain button.
+A message appears to confirm the custom domain has been verified.

 [![verify_domain](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-verify-domain.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-verify-domain.png)